domfarolino/algorithms/src/datastructures/binary_search_tree/README.md

 The above tree has the same notation that we've been using to indicate the relative ordering between nodes with the duplicate values.
 We're given `elem` which is the 5(2) node, and the correct inorder predecessor to return would be 5(1).
-Starting our algorithm out, we realize that `elem` has a left tree, which brings us to our trivial case.
-We return the maximum node in 5(2)'s left subtree, which is consequently 5(1), correct!
+Starting our algorithm out, we realize that `elem` has a left subtree, which brings us to our trivial case.
+We return the maximum node in 5(2)'s left subtree, which is consequently 5(1)...correct!

 ```
       4(3)